______________________________________________________________________________

 In the beginning was the Word, and the Word was with God, and the Word was God.And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth.

 Make no mistake about it, it was Immaneul who was born of the virgin, Mary.
 The tiny baby who was laid in Bethlehem's manger was God with us.
-The One whose diapers were changed by his mother, was also the One who ... at those exact same moments ... was holding all of the vast universe together by the word of his power (Hebrews 1:1-3)!
+The very one whose diapers needed changing ... was also He who at that same moment in time ... was holding everything in his vast world and universe together by the word of his power (Hebrews 1:1-3)!

-When Joseph awoke from his dream, he immediately went and retrieved his wife and brought her home to his house, completing the Jewish marriage custom.
-The Scripture, here, tells us that this was because he was a righteous man.
-Joseph was an obedient man of God and, as such, he was fully prepared to pay the cost of being so ... no matter what it might entail.
+When Joseph awoke from his dream, he immediately proceeded to go and retrieve his wife and bring her to his house to finalize the Jewish traditional marriage.
+Joseph was an obedient man of God and, as such, he was fully prepared to pay the cost of obedience ... no matter what it might entail.
 From that point on, he and Mary would suffer together.
 One can only imagine the snickers and knowing looks they received as they went about their daily business in the tiny village of Nazareth.
 He got her pregnant! ... was doubtless a constant whisper and the hot topic of many a gossip session.